vanherzog/vanherzog/README.md

 ## 👨‍💻 About Me

-Here's a shorter version of the text with an added list for your projects and bolded highlights:

----

 🚀 **Co-Founder of SparMahl** | **AI & Data Science Specialist** | **Part-time Freelancer** 🖥️

 With a passion for AI and data science, I specialize in building data-driven models, automating workflows, and fine-tuning **machine learning** systems.
 As a co-founder of **SparMahl**, I help revolutionize grocery savings by using AI to recommend the best local deals.